 Two separate PHC programs with different administrative and payment rules may be at a potential risk for fragmentation of the PHC system and fades coordination between two programs inside the SSA.
 Primary care providers in urban areas are paid a fixed capitation without adjusting for patient risk which increases the risk that primary care doctors are interested to push patients towards hospital care.
 Rural doctors receive salary based payment from which they have to cover incurrent costs.
 In addition, urban area PHC centres receive additional capitation payment to serve rural patients but there is no overview how much it is used purposefully and if it is improving the access for rural patients.
 There are no performance related payments for PHC providers, some initiatives to develop the indicators are ongoing.
 However, the challenge is the availability of data as SSA collects currently only minimal data from the PHC level (urban PHC and rural doctors) which complicates any kind of performance monitoring.

-Payment for hospital care is mostly case-based (complex system with vast amount of different combination of diagnosis and procedure codes) and payment rules vary depending on provider characteristics and type of care provided which creates incentives to push patients towards inpatient care and towards emergency care in particular.
+Payment for hospital care is mostly case-based (complex system with vast amount of different combination of diagnosis and procedure codes) and payment rules vary depending on provider characteristics and type of care.
 The general rule is that if provider participated in medical insurance program for the poor (MIP), the SSA tariff would not exceed the price paid under MIP by 10%.
 However, new providers can submit their own prices, which have led some legal entities to close and open as a new entity in order to charge a higher price.
 There are two categories of emergency care – urgent and non-urgent, as well as a separate category, critical and intensive care, the tariffs for which are calculated differently.
-The maximum limits the SSA will pay for each case is calculated twice a year based on prices submitted by providers.
 Overall, current payment system for hospitals is very detailed and complex with different tariff-setting and co-payment rules for different types of hospital care resulting in increase of administrative costs for providers and SSA and making it very difficult for the SSA to control the efficient use of resources and to contain costs.
 Tariff setting is provider driven and the SSA has limited control over the tariffs (e.g. different tariffs for the same service by providers; no evidence on the optimal tariff level as actual cost data is not available; providers have incentive to charge additional payments from the patients).
 In addition, this complex system is very difficult for the patient to navigate.

 2.3 SSA’s organizational capacity